ccao-data/data-architecture/dbt/models/default/docs.md

   for current year can be relatively sparse or missing.
 Parcel shapefiles typically become available to populate this view at the end of each year.
 - There are some parcels in `iasworld.pardat` that have *never* been present in `spatial.parcel`.
-This means these parcels will be missing spatial data since they cannot be spatially joined or filled forward.
+These parcels are missing spatial data since they cannot be spatially joined *nor* filled forward.
 The number of discrepancies seems to vary randomly by year.
 - `spatial.township` is not yearly.

 **Primary Key**: `year`, `pin`